How to Transfer a Car Title in Florida After the Owner Dies

 If the title lists two owners connected by “and,” both owners must normally act together for any transfer.
 After one owner dies, the transfer follows the same procedures as a solely owned vehicle—either through the surviving spouse process (if the co-owners were married) or through the heir/beneficiary process described below.

-Florida Statute § 319.28 allows heirs and beneficiaries to obtain title to a deceased person’s vehicle without probate, provided the estate has no outstanding debts.
+Heirs and beneficiaries can obtain title to a deceased person’s vehicle without probate, provided the estate has no outstanding debts.
 The process differs slightly depending on whether the deceased owner left a will.

 When the Deceased Owner Left a Will

-The person receiving the vehicle submits the following to the county tax collector’s office: a completed HSMV Form 82040, the original certificate of title (or an affidavit that the title is lost or destroyed), a certified copy of the will if the estate is being probated or a sworn copy of the will if it is not, and an affidavit stating that the estate is not indebted.
+The person receiving the vehicle submits a completed HSMV Form 82040, the original certificate of title (or an affidavit that the title is lost or destroyed), and an affidavit stating that the estate is not indebted.
+If the estate is being probated, a certified copy of the will is required.
+If it is not being probated, a sworn copy of the will is required instead.

 On Form 82040, the “Owner’s Name” and “Owner’s Address” fields in Section 1 refer to the new owner receiving the title, not the deceased owner.